On today’s episode of Live Lean TV, I’m sharing 4 reasons why protein is important for weight loss.

 A study showed every 1% increase in protein intake, led to a calorie consumption decrease between 32-51 calories a day.

-Unlike carbohydrates that cause blood sugar and insulin rises and crashes, protein helps manage the entire process.
+Unlike carbohydrates that cause blood sugar and insulin rises and crashes, protein helps you manage the entire process.

-So remember: if you have sugar cravings, eat more protein.
+Key takeaway: if you have sugar cravings, eat more protein.

-There is no one size fits all.
+When it comes to your macronutrient ratios, there is no one size fits all.

-If you don’t know how to add more protein in your diet check out my Eat Clean Live Lean Cookbook & Meal Plans with over 200 Quick, Healthy, Easy, Affordable, & Delicious Meals.
+If you don’t know how to add more protein in your diet, check out my Eat Clean Live Lean Cookbook and Meal Plans for over 200 quick, healthy, easy, affordable, and delicious meals.

 Brad Gouthro is the founder of Live Lean TV, a media company focused on helping men and women “Live Lean” 365 days a year.
 Brad’s programs and content have helped millions of people all over the world learn how to get in shape, and more importantly, sustain it for life.